 To understand how Gen Z consume news, we interviewed 3 Gen Z News Lovers.
 (Yes, they exist as we discovered in part one!).
 In this part, we explore Gen Z’s attitudes towards paying for news and what this means for publishers.
-You can see the full video of our interviews below.

 A quality information service

 Gen Z have been brought up at a time when they are used to paying for services like Spotify and Netflix.
 For our Gen Z News Lovers, paying for news is no different.
 What is one thing these all have in common?
 Being able to provide a quality service.

 I subscribe to The Economist because I love the quality of their information.Clara Levi